 - Select placements or websites for banners to be shown on

 - Upload banners and launch display campaigns

-On a basic level, geotargeting can allow a website to display content in the language that coordinates to the website visitor’s IP address.
+- On a basic level, geotargeting can allow a website to display content in the language that coordinates with the website visitor’s IP address.

-It allows small businesses to tailor content such as promotions based off where customers are physically located.
+- It allows small businesses to tailor content such as promotions based on customers’ physical location.